behave/behave.example/docs/step_matcher/use_optional_part.rst

 Variant 1: Use Cardinality Field
 ===============================================================================

-The `parse`_ expression format provides an optional cardinality field part after the type field.
+The :pypi:`parse` expression format provides an optional cardinality field part after the type field.
 The '?' character is used to mark a step parameter as optional (cardinality: 0..1).

 .. note::

-    You need to use the "cfparse" step matcher (`parse`_ with cardinality field support based on a `parse_type`_ parser) to use this functionality.
+    You need to use the "cfparse" step matcher (:pypi:`parse` with cardinality field support based on a :pypi:`parse_type` parser) to use this functionality.
     The cardinality field is optional and follows the type field "Person" in a parse expression, like: